psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ### Implementing an Observable Mixin

-Here is a _class diagram_ which presents a high-level view on what we will be discussing in this section.
+Here is a _class diagram_ which presents a high‐level view on what we will be discussing in this section.
 We'll continue to use the window example from the previous section.
 <figure>